xSimas/youtube-playlist-shuffle/README.md

 1. Use `Enable Custom Shuffle` option to toggle the extension on/off.
 When it's turned on, the custom shuffle will work on all playlists.

-2. If you have both enabled; the extension, and YouTube's default suffle, the extension will not be interrupted and should work as usual.
+2. If you have both enabled; the extension, and YouTube's default shuffle, the extension will not be interrupted and should work as usual.

 3. The extension was built for Desktop users.
 A new random video will be played when:
     - The video finishes by itself.